Home | About USIG | What's New | Events

 A. Types of Organizations

-UNMIK established the legal framework for not-for-profit, nongovernmental organizations (“NGOs”) operating on the territory of Kosovo.
-In terms of domestic NGOs, the two recognized forms are foundations and associations.
-In addition, foreign NGOs may conduct activities on the territory of Kosovo, provided that they register with UNMIK and substantially meet specified requirements imposed on domestic NGOs (Section 3, NGO Regulation).
-Both foreign and domestic NGOs may apply for “public benefit status” (Section 10, NGO Regulation).
+The two recognized forms of domestic NGOs are foundations (non-membership organizations) and associations (membership organizations) (Article 5).
+In addition, foreign NGOs may conduct activities in the territory of Kosovo, provided that they register and substantially meet specified requirements imposed on domestic NGOs (Articles 9(8) and 7, Law on Freedom of Association).
+Both foreign and domestic NGOs may apply for "public beneficiary status" (Article 17, Law on Freedom of Association).

 B. Tax Laws

-NGOs with public benefit status are exempt from the corporate tax to the extent their income is used exclusively to further their public benefit purposes (Section 6(a), Corporate Income Tax Regulation).
-This includes income derived from donations and grants.
-An NGO is taxed at the rate of 20% on income from commercial or other activity not related to its public purpose, reduced by deductions directly related to the expense of carrying out such activity (Section 29, Corporate Income Tax Regulation).
+NGOs with public benefit status enjoy tax and other fiscal exemptions (Article 7(1)) to the extent their income is used exclusively to further their public benefit purposes (Article 17(1) and Law on Corporate Income Tax 2009-162), including income derived from donations and grants.
+[1] An NGO is taxed at the rate of 10% on income from commercial or other activities not exclusively related to its public purpose, reduced by deductions directly related to the expense of carrying out such activities and which are allowed by law (Article 33, Law on Corporate Income Tax).
 NGOs without public benefit status are taxed on their profits in the same manner as other legal entities.

-Both legal persons and individuals are allowed to deduct up to 5% of their taxable income for donations for specified public benefit purposes (Section 9, Corporate Income Tax Regulation; Section 16, Personal Income Tax Regulation).
-The donation must be made to an NGO that has received and maintained public benefit status or to “any other non-commercial organizations that directly perform activities in the public interest and not-for-profit,” including medical, educational, and other specified types of institutions (Section 9.2, Corporate Income Tax Regulation; Section 16.2, Personal Income Tax Regulation).
-Deductions are not allowed if the contribution will directly benefit a person related to the donor.
+Both legal persons and individuals are allowed to deduct up to 5% of their taxable income for donations for specified public benefit purposes (Article 10(1), Law on Corporate Income Tax; Article 28(1), Law on Personal Income Tax).
+The donation must be made to an NGO that has received and maintained public benefit status or to “any other non-commercial organizations that directly perform activities in the public interest and are not-for-profit,” including medical, educational, environmental, religious and other specified types of institutions (Article 10(2.2), Law on Corporate Income Tax; Article 28(2.2), Law on Personal Income Tax).
+Deductions are not allowed if the contribution will directly benefit a person related to the donor (Article 10(3), Law on Corporate Income Tax; Article 28(3), Law on Personal Income Tax).

 A value added tax (VAT) is in effect in Kosovo.
-Exemptions are provided for the sale or import of medicines, medical services, pharmaceutical products, and medical and surgical instruments and apparatus, as well as the provision of public education services (Section 12, VAT Regulation).
-Effective January 1, 2006, the VAT was amended to remove the VAT rebate on goods imported and used for public benefit purposes formerly granted to NGOs with public benefit status (Section 1, Regulation No. 2005/40 Amending the VAT Regulation).
+Exemptions are provided for the sale or import of medicines, medical services, pharmaceutical products, and medical and surgical instruments and apparatus, as well as the provision of public education services (Article 27, Law on Value Added Tax).

 II.
 Applicable Laws